-The Quoted Companies Alliance Code (dated April 2018) ('QCA Code') takes key elements of good governance and applies them in a manner which is workable for the different needs of growing companies.
+The Quoted Companies Alliance Code ('QCA Code'; dated April 2018) takes key elements of good governance and applies them in a manner which is workable for the different needs of growing companies.
 The QCA Code is constructed around ten broad principles and a set of disclosures.

-The Company's directors recognise the importance of sound corporate governance and with effect from 28 September 2018 the Company has adopted the QCA Code and has applied the ten principles of the QCA Code, except as specifically noted below.
+Cora Gold Limited's ('Cora' or the 'Company') directors recognise the importance of sound corporate governance, and with effect from 28 September 2018 the Company has adopted the QCA Code and has applied the ten principles of the QCA Code, except as specifically noted below.
 The Company's compliance with the QCA Code is as described below which sets out the manner of compliance with the QCA Code or states that the manner of compliance is described in the information provided on the Company's website at www.coragold.com.